Masamasamasashito/n8n-docker-postgresql/README.md

 Add SearXNG as a tool to your AI Agent
 Credentials add http://searxng:8080

+### Note on searxng/settings.yml.new
+The `searxng` container may generate a `settings.yml.new` file.
+This contains the default complete configuration reference.
+We have added this file to `.gitignore` to keep the repository clean, so you can safely ignore it.

 ### Ubuntu Commands:
 ```bash
 # Common prereqs (Ubuntu 24.04)